 10. She Sets Financial Goals & Works Towards Them

 When you want to pick up your financial habits, you should set goals towards them.
-Whether you are setting up new years resolutions for 2020 or setting short-term goals, having a plan is super important.
+Whether you are setting up new years resolutions or setting short-term goals, having a plan is super important.

 If you have a hard time setting goals, ask yourself this: